felipelouza/gsa-is/README.md

 **Document-array:**

-One can also compute the Document-array after the SA construction using an algorithm base on LF-array (Algorithm 7.30, [7, page 347]):
+One can also compute the Document-array after the SA construction using a slightly variation of Algorithm 7.30 from Ohlebusch's book [7, page 347]:

 ```sh
 make run DA_COMPUTE=1